DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Laser light is suitable for small skin lesions whilst nonlaser light is better for the treatment of large skin lesions as the field of illumination is larger.
 Nonlaser light that emits polychromatic light is also suitable when using different photosensitisers with different absorption maxima.

-Recently, natural daylight has been used successfully as a light source for the treatment of actinic keratoses.
+Natural daylight is used successfully as a light source for the treatment of actinic keratoses.

 PDT is currently being used or investigated as a treatment for the following skin conditions: